Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 Monitor the canary deployment closely.
 ## Docker Build Context

 The Docker build context is a crucial concept in Docker image creation.
 It refers to the set of files and directories that are accessible to the Docker engine during the build process.
-When you run the `docker build` command, you specify a context, which can be a local directory, a remote URL, or even a tarball.
-This context is sent to the Docker daemon, and all the files within it can be referenced in the Dockerfile.
+When you run the `docker build` command.

 #### **Types of Build Contexts**